 Facebook reportedly would take steps to lower the rankings of anti-vaccine groups and Pages so that they appear less in recommendations, predictions, in News Feed and Search, and even in Instagram Explore or hashtag pages.

 They would take action against vaccine hoaxes found on Facebook, especially when vaccine hoaxes have been veritably identified by significant global health organizations like the WHO and the US Centers for Disease Control and Prevention.

 Along with expelling anti-vaccine-related targeting options such as “vaccine controversies,” Facebook would also reject advertisements that propagate false info on vaccinations and even step up to disable the violating accounts.

 The social media platform’s AI system will hunt for specific contradictory claims about vaccines through posts and media and dilute the culpable groups and pages, although members belonging to those groups will continue to view such posts.

 Facebook would, moreover, attempt to share educational and authentic information about vaccines.

-There has been a widespread measles outbreak in the United States and elsewhere, especially with measles vaccination having being linked to causing autism, which of course has been disproved with numerous studies demonstrating the falsity of this belief.
+There has been a widespread measles outbreak in the United States and elsewhere, especially with measles vaccination having been linked to causing autism, which of course, has been disproved with numerous studies demonstrating the falsity of this belief.